 The island was named after the son of the mythical king of Delos who was the descendent of the nymph Rio and the god Apollo.

 In Greek mythology, it is claimed the island was named after a hero called Mykonos and we also find a mention about Hercules.
 It is written that after fighting and killing the Giants he cast them into the sea where they petrified and formed the islands of Mykonos, Tinos, and Andros.

 In ancient times much more was written about its neighbour, the small spiritual and wealthy island of Delos than about Mykonos.

 We do know that the first inhabitants of Mykonos were the Carians, the ancient inhabitants of Caria in southwest Anatolia who were then succeeded by the Egyptians and then the Minoan Cretans.
 Small coins of that period depict the island’s God to be Dionyssos.
-After the Cretans came the Ionians, the Romans, Venetians and the Turks.
+After the Cretans came the Ionians, the Romans, Venetians, and the Turks.

-It is worth noting that three cities were built by the Ionians on Mykonos: one south of Hora, the next at Dimastos and the third at Panormos.
-All three were destroyed during the war between the Romans and Mithridates of Pontus.
+It is worth noting that three cities were built by the Ionians on Mykonos: one south of Hora, the next at Dimastos, and the third at Panormos.
+All three were destroyed during the war between the Romans and the Mithridates of Pontus.
 Mykonos Town was rebuilt during the Byzantine period and the Venetians surrounded it with a wall that no longer exists.